AdamBazer/HIE-Whitepaper/README.md

 Coordination, Patient Care Device, Pharmacy, Quality, Research and Public Health; Radiation Oncology, and Radiology.

-It is important to note that IHE integration profiles focus only on deploying interoperability and do not attempt to solve every issue involved in exchanging health information.
+It is important to note that IHE integration profiles focus only on deploying a standards-based approach to interoperability deployment and does not attempt to solve every issue involved in exchanging health information.
 These technical solutions are meant to be plugged into an architecture that is designed and executed by the exchange communities themselves.
-IHE integration profiles are developed  to create standards-based community data exchange within divergent architectures each community may to meet their individual needs.
+IHE integration profiles are developed with a target to create standards-based community data exchange within divergent architectures that each data exchange community may to meet their individual needs.

 ## 1.2 Intended Audience